rwbm/morondanga/README.md

 }
 ```

-Then, you can use the function `NewServiceWithCustomConfiguration` to create an instance of the service with a custom configuration object:
+Then, you can use the function `NewServiceWithCustomConfiguration` to create an instance of the service with a custom configuration type:

 ```go
 myCustomConfig := new(MyCustomConfiguration)